-The components on the Janus controller printed circuit card can be damaged by static electricity discharge.
+The components on the JACP module printed circuit card can be damaged by static electricity discharge.
 To prevent this damage, the module is shipped in a special anti-static bag.
 Static control precautions should be followed when removing the module from the bag and when handling the printed circuit card during configuration.

-3.2.2 Internal SD Card Installation
+3.2.2 SD Card Installation

-The Janus controller uses a Secure Data (SD) card for storage of configuration data, executable program, application program source files, and user data files.
-A high capacity SDHC card is pre-installed on all units shipped from the factory.
+The JACP module uses a Secure Data High Capacity (SDHC) card to store configuration data, executable program, application program source files, and user data files.
+This card is pre-installed in the System SD card receptacle on all units shipped from the factory.
 Contact CTI support if the SD card is missing.
+If you need to replace the System HD card, an SDHC card with a class rating of (1) is required.
+CTI recommends you purchase an SD card with an industrial rating.
+A capacity of 16GB is usually sufficient.

-Because all configuration and operational files are contained on the SD card, the complete controller profile can be transferred to another unit simply by swapping SD cards.
+Because all configuration and operational files are contained on the System SD card, the complete module profile can be transferred to another unit simply by swapping SD cards.